 You will be required to show proof that you’ve completed a medical examination with an IRCC-recognized physician.
 You’ll also need to submit a police clearance certificate from each country you’ve resided in for at least six months since you were 18.
 Your e-application should also include work reference letters from your previous employers.

 These should all be submitted within 60 days of receiving your ITA.
-Pro-tip: given the short deadline, it’s a great idea to collate all the necessary medical and security checks and work reference letters before you even receive the ITA.
+Pro-tip: given the short deadline, it’s a great idea to collate all the necessary medical and security checks and work reference letters before you even receive the Invitation to Apply (ITA).

 A Canadian immigration office will review your application and get in touch with you if there are any issues.